vessel is about how we gain and maintain stability in the unstable world of contested narratives, alternative facts and irreversible consequences.

 Vessel takes the medieval practice of Anchoritism, which saw women choosing a life of confinement within a locked cell housed within a church, to ask the across-centuries question of where can spaciousness be found?

-Vessel will be performed by a diverse cast of four women - Karlina Grace-Paseda, Julie Cleves, Angela Clerkin and Kailing Fu.
+Vessel will be performed by a diverse cast of four women - Karlina Grace-Paseda, Tess Agus, Angela Clerkin and Kailing Fu.
 The performance uses creative captioning throughout, designed by digital artist Giles Thacker, and will bring together lighting and set designer Ben Pacey, choreographer Seke Chimutengwende and sound designer Owen Crouch with costumes by Holly Murray and dramaturgy by Jonathan Burrows.

-Kailing Fu originally trained at the university of singapore and then completed an MA in Performance Making at Goldsmiths London.
-To vessel she brings her expertise in physical performance, in particular Butoh having trained with Yoshito Ohno in Japan and Marie-Gabrielle Roti here in the UK.
+Kailing Fu originally trained at the University of Singapore and then completed an MA in Performance Making at Goldsmiths London.
+She has particular expertise in Butoh having trained with Yoshito Ohno in Japan and Marie-Gabrielle Roti here in the UK.
 She recently appeared in the Marras.tarrab production of Roller at London’s Barbican Centre.

 Angela Clerkin is an actor, writer and theatre maker with an exemplary and extensive c.v. having worked with many fantastic people and theatre companies including: Rose English, Neil Bartlett, Bryony Lavery, Julia Bardsley, Katie Mitchell, Improbable, Chris Goode & Co, Shunt, Coney and many more.
-To vessel she brings her expertise in being “the most ghastly and the most funny”
+Her own most recent production The Secret Keeper was seen at London’s Oval House.